hashicorp/terraform-provider-azurerm/website/docs/d/servicebus_subscription.html.markdown

 # Data Source: azurerm_servicebus_subscription

-Use this data source to access information about an existing ServiceBus Namespace.
+Use this data source to access information about an existing ServiceBus Subscription.

 ## Example Usage